MaestSi/ONToHap/README.md

 # ONToHap
 A Oxford Nanopore Technology-based pipeline for haplotype phasing

-**ONToHap** is a user friendly ONT-based pipeline for performing haplotype phasing and for evaluating related accuracy, supporting multiple aligners and phasers.
+**ONToHap** is a ONT-based pipeline for performing haplotype phasing and for evaluating haplotype phasing accuracy, supporting multiple aligners and phasers.
 It currently supports aligners _BWA_ and _Minimap2_, and phasers _WhatsHap_, _Hapchat_ and _HapCUT2_.

 ## Getting started